y-koke/UkiyoGAN/README.md

 # UkiyoGAN

 This is GAN model specializing in style translation from photography to ukiyo-e.
-This code is written based on Zhu et al.'S CycleGAN implementation.
+This code is written based on [Zhu et al.'S CycleGAN implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-The official implementation by Zhu et al. is [here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 ## Directory